pcardotatgit/XDR_Workflows_and_Stuffs/readme.md

 In this section you will find some use cases documented step by step.
 The goal is not workflows themselves but the goal is to show how to create them.

-That means that in a lot of cases I show some stuff that are maybe not the best practices but that are interesting specific aspects to see and know about.
+That means that in a lot of cases I show some stuff that are maybe not the best practices but which are specific aspects interesting to see and know about.

 * [ Send a webex alert if temperature in Paris is less than 25° ](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/9-JSON_Parsing_within_SecureX)
 * [ Secure End Point detect and alert - which host are infected by this malware ](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/8-detect_and_alert_workflow_lab)